-Chili lime chicken thighs have a nice sweet heat, and are moist and super fast to cook when prepared in a pressure cooker.
+Pressure cooker chili lime chicken thighs have a nice sweet heat, and are moist and super fast to cook when prepared in an Instant Pot.
 It makes for an easy, healthy mid-week meal.

 Christmas came a little early for me this year.
-I'm sorry, but those Amazon Black Monday deals were not to be beat.
+I'm sorry, but those Amazon Black Monday deals were irressistable.
 My big score was on the once a year, half off, Instant Pot pressure cooker.
 I debated if I really needed it, but I don't have a slow cooker or crock pot, so I figured it was at least time to learn what all the fuss was about.
 My test began with pressure cooker chili lime chicken thighs.

 My friend Beth turned me on to chicken thighs a while back, and I don't know what took me so long.
 Chicken breasts completely bore me now.
 Where's the character?
 Where's the flavor?
 The thigh has some good fat - don't fear fat people.
 Your body needs fat for energy and nutrient absorption, not to mention hormone production.
 Of course all fats are not created equal.
 Stay away from the Oreos, but chicken thighs are all good.

 Back to the Instant Pot pressure cooker.
 So it's kind of like a magic cooker.
 You start off like you would if you were using a normal pan.
 You hit the sauté setting on the pressure cooker, and when it's warm, throw in a little oil and some aromatics like garlic and onions.
 When those start smelling nice, add some marinated chicken thighs until they turn golden and add some depth of flavor to the pot.
 Cover the Instant Pot and hit poultry.
 15 minutes later, you got pressure cooker chicken thighs.

 OK, I didn't have just any chili lime chicken thighs.
 They were so moist and delicious.
 They were perfectly cooked and I didn't need to pay them any attention.